+Some Hebrew sources suggest 'rod' originally was a branch or small stick, or what in older English was called "a switch."
+The Duke of Windsor said sarcastically years ago: "Everything in the American home is controlled by switches--except the children!"
 I think he was being a little "cheeky."
 J. Vernon McGee spoke of "the board of education for the seat of learning."
 There are times for a "board meeting parent-child conference."
 It takes that sometimes to get to the bottom of things (pardon the puns).

 In all seriousness, we do need to make clear spanking is not to harm our child but to help them and get their attention, and should never be in anger but should always be in control and in love.
-We know this from other Proverbs about self-control and Proverbs against anger and violence and abuse that are all part of the context of the "rod" for loving discipline.
-The idea isn't big boards or metal "rods," some would say the Hebrew concept can include a hand giving swats to a rear end.
-Some give psychological objections to that, but Scripturally it seems the concept could include any spanking or what some in modern times might call "whoopin' the behind."
-The ancient Egyptian saying was "sons have ears on their backsides."13 The ancient Hebrew Proverbs was "the rod and reproof give wisdom" (Proverbs 29:15).
+We know this from other Proverbs about self-control and Proverbs against anger and violence and abuse that are all part of the context of the rod for loving discipline.
+The idea isn't big boards or metal rods, in fact, some would say the Hebrew concept could include the hand giving swats to the rear end.
+Some give psychological objections to it, but Scripturally it seems the concept could include any spanking or what some in modern times might call "whoopin' the behind."
+The ancient Egyptian saying was "sons have ears on their backsides."
+The ancient Hebrew Proverbs was "the rod and reproof give wisdom" (Proverbs 29:15).
 It can make you wise after it makes your bottom smart in pain.

 Spanking is to break the will not break the skin (my mom broke more than one wooden spoon on my buns which weren't hurt as much).
 Both Pr 10:13 and 26:3 say the rod is for the backside of sinners.
 God has providentially padded a certain portion of our hindquarters, and I think it unwise to apply a rod elsewhere.
-Michael and Debi Pearl I think give unwise instruction to use a rod or switch, which he defines as plumbing supply line 1/4 inch thick from a hardware store, 14 and using little switches to "spank him on the hand...on the leg or the calf, or the ankle..."15 I know some people love their books, but think he mishandles Scripture dangerously explaining Pr 10:13 "the rod is for the back."
+Michael and Debi Pearl I think give unwise instruction to use a rod or switch, which he defines as plumbing supply line 1⁄2 inch thick from a hardware store, and using little switches to "spank him on the hand...on the leg or the calf, or the ankle..."
+I know some people love their books, but think he mishandles Scripture dangerously explaining Pr 10:13 "the rod is for the back."
 [He writes] That would include anything that is not the front-the back from the shoulders down to the feet ...
-You can spank half as hard on the back with a light, stingy switch and be more effective than spanking harder on the bottom ...16 That's the kind of teaching that can easily be abused and become abusive that I don't think is biblical.
+You can spank half as hard on the back with a light, stingy switch and be more effective than spanking harder on the bottom ...'
+That's the kind of teaching that can easily be abused and become abusive that I have to caution against.

-If you want a better book, Tedd Tripp's books and a number of others are on our website under "recommended reading," that not only handle this better but handle the gospel better.17 Look at Prov.
+If you want a better book, Tedd Tripp's books and a number of others are on our website under "recommended reading," that not only handle this better but handle the gospel better.
+17 Look at Prov.
 22. Pr 22:6 is the famous 'train up a child in the way he should go,' v.
-15 explains how: Folly is bound up in the heart of a child, but the rod of discipline [same word as Eph 6:4] drives it far from him.
+15 explains how:

+Folly is bound up in the heart of a child, but the rod of discipline [same word as Eph 6:4] drives it far from him.